junleqian/resume/README.md

 ### License

+Credit given to the original template maker:
+Sourabh Bajaj

-Format is MIT but all the data is owned by Sourabh Bajaj.
+Format is MIT but all the data is owned by Junle Qian.